linbm123/chatBot/README.md

 ### Context

 - ChatContext.tsx: Manages global chat state and provides chat functionality to components
 - SidebarContext.tsx: Manages the visibility state of a sidebar component.
-This context provides a simple API for toggling sidebar visibility and accessing the current sidebar state throughout your application.
+This context provides a simple API for toggling sidebar visibility and accessing.

 ### Custom Hooks